What teams will play in the College Football Playoff?

 Where is the “New Year’s Six”?

-The “New Year’s Six” is the name for the six bowl games that will rotate the semifinal games for the College Football Playoff.
+The “New Year’s Six” is the name for the six bowl games that will rotate as the CFP semifinal games in the College Football Playoff.
 They include the Rose Bowl, Sugar Bowl, Orange Bowl, Cotton Bowl, Fiesta Bowl and Chick-fil-A Peach Bowl.
 The College Football Playoff committee will select the pairings for all of the games.
 The name comes from their scheduling, which will likely be three games on New Year’s Eve Day and three games on New Year’s Day.
 This strategy should insure that all six games contain the best possible matchups.

 Who is on the College Football Playoff selection committee?